demisto/content/Packs/MicrosoftWindowsEvents/README.md

     id: application-logs
 ```

-**Note:** You can customize what will be collected by removing the "name" and "ignore_older" lines of the specific event type.
+**Note:** You can customize what will be collected by removing the "name", "ignore_older", and "id" lines of the specific event type.

 5. Press **Create** to save the new template.